TimothyKBook/project-ethel/README.md

 * `pair`: The currency pair to trade.
 Right now I'm only playing with USD vs Ethereum, but any pair is possible.
 I will make this customizable eventually.
 * `SLEEP_SEC`: The number of seconds between API calls for the current price.
 * `short_len`, `long_len`: The lengths of the two moving averages to use.
-* `thresh`: Condition for buying.
-The bot will only purchase Ethereum if you will obtain more than `thresh` times as much as you had last time.
+* `thresh`: Condition for selling.
+The bot will only sell Ethereum if you will obtain more than `thresh` times as much USD as you had last time.
 Express as a number near 1 (ie, `1.005` is 0.5%).
-Admittedly, this should probably be either a sell condition or both a buy/sell condition.
-The intelligent investor would no better than me.
 * `eps`: The difference in value between long and short moving average to pay attention to.
 Express in dollars (ie, `0.05` is 5 cents).
 * `start_usd`, `start_eth`: Starting amounts of USD and ETH to work with.